 IV.
-THIS COURT SHOULD JOIN OTHER STATE HIGH COURTS THAT HOLD THEIR OWN CONSTITUTIONS GO BEYOND THE EIGHTH LIMITING HARSH SENTENCES FOR OLDER AMENDMENT IN ADOLESCENTS.
+THIS COURT SHOULD JOIN OTHER STATE HIGH COURTS THAT HOLD THEIR OWN CONSTITUTIONS GO BEYOND THE FEDERAL EIGHTH AMENDMENT IN LIMITING HARSH SENTENCES FOR OLDER ADOLESCENTS.

 This Court has not been the only state Supreme Court to hold that its own Constitution is broader than the U.S. Constitution with respect to prohibited punishments.
-However, both Washington and Massachusetts courts have gone further.
+In fact, both Washington and Massachusetts courts have gone further than this Court.

-The Washington Supreme Court, in 2021, held that a mandatory life-without-parole sentence for older adolescents who were 18 through 20 years old at the time of their offense violates its state constitution.11 In re Monschke, 197 Wash 2d 305, 325-326; 482 P3d 276 (2021).
+The Washington Supreme Court, in 2021, held that a mandatory life-without-parole sentence for older adolescents who were 18 through 20-years-old at the time of their offense violates its state constitution.
+In re Monschke, 197 Wash 2d 305, 325-326; 482 P3d 276 (2021).
 In doing so, the Court found that "no meaningful neurological bright line exists between . . . age 17 on the one hand, and ages 19 and 20 on the other hand."
 Id. at 326.
 Therefore, the Court explained that sentencing courts must have discretion to consider the mitigating qualities of youth identified in Miller prior to imposing punishment on youth older than 18, just as the Court had previously required for youth under 18.
 Id. at 326-328.